IliaIdakiev/angular-cli-ssr/README.md

 ## Debugging

-* Project is setup for debugging in Visual Studio Code.
+* Project is configured for debugging in Visual Studio Code.
 Inside VSC go to the Debug section, select `Launch program` and press `start debugging` button.

 ## Using 'ng g' / 'ng generate'